-The first section of our journey was a round trip starting in Tangier and visiting the Rif Mountains, Tetouan and Chefchaouen, the Blue Pearl…
+The first section was a round trip starting in Tangier and visiting the Rif Mountains, Tetouan, and Chefchaouen, the Blue Pearl…

-The latter was fine, as it made us look more local and less like tourists!
+The latter was fine, making us look more local and less like tourists!
 I found driving in Morocco easier than expected.
-Indeed, the roads are a lot better than they used to be, there are less run down vehicles and people respect road rules a bit more.
+Indeed, the roads are much better than they used to be, there are fewer run-down vehicles, and people respect road rules more.

-There is a strong police presence along the roads, which we found quite reassuring.
-Still, I would describe driving as reasonably competitive and you have to be very alert.
-Also, it is better to get your petrol or diesel off the international brands.
+There is a strong police presence along the roads, which we found pretty reassuring.
+Still, I would describe driving as reasonably competitive, and you must be very alert.
+Also, getting your petrol or diesel off the international brands is better.

 Driving gave us a unique freedom to explore on our own terms, at our own pace.
 The North Moroccan coast has some dramatic scenery and interesting historical points.